adrianp2021/SEI-Project-1/README.md

 - GitHub
 - Git

-# Snake
+## Snake

-Snake is a game of childhood, hence, the opportunity to cement my JavaScript skills and recreate the game have been learning curves.
-The game will automatically start on the page load and once the snake dies, it can be brought to life by pressing the Enter key.
-If it looses all 3 lives, game over.
+Snake is a childhood classic, and re-creating it provided me with the opportunity to cement my JavaScript skills and recreating the game was an excellent learning curve.
+The game will automatically start on the load page and once the snake dies, it can be brought back to life by pressing the Enter key.
+If it loses all 3 lives then it is game over.

-# Deployment
+## Deployment

 The game has been deployed on Github and you can play it [here](https://adrianp2021.github.io/SEI-Project-1/) (please see a snippet below).

 ![snake snippet](https://user-images.githubusercontent.com/83225952/128087005-9b21ee3e-f5a6-4e8c-8f03-ec02e247dec1.gif)

-# Process
+## Process

-The first thing I did was to pseudocode everything and sketch all the functionalities inherent in the game so that I reach an MVP (minimum viable product).
-Once this has been achieved, I create some Trello cards where I distributed the workload accordingly so I could leave some time for styling and bug fixing.
+- The first thing I did was to pseudocode everything and sketch all the functionalities inherent in the game so that I could reach an MVP (minimum viable product).
+Once this had been achieved, I created some Trello cards, where I distributed the workload accordingly, so I could leave some time for styling and bug fixing.

 - To create the grid, I used a for loop iterator to create a div, for which I would add a class for each iteration to it and subsequently be appended to the grid.
 This would then be pushed into an empty array so I could keep track of them.